British Amateur Rugby League Association: Representative sides

 BARLA selects an international team consisting of community players, the BARLA Lions.
 This team tours many parts of the rugby league world and has competed in the Rugby League Emerging Nations Tournament.
 The association has made 31 tours to and from the Southern Hemisphere.
 These include pioneer visits with matches against Fiji, Samoa, Tonga, the Cook Islands, and South Africa.
-In the Northern Hemisphere, games have been played against Moldova, Russia, Morocco, Pakistan, and the US.
+In the Northern Hemisphere, games have been played against Moldova, Russia, Morocco and Pakistan.

 BARLA National

 A Great Britain Amateur representative side, with players selected from BARLA clubs, competed in the 2000 Emerging Nations Tournament.
 BARLA finished top of Group A beating Morocco 60–2 and Japan 54–0 to qualify for the Final in which they beat Italy 20–14.

 BARLA Lancashire

 An amateur Lancashire team won a friendly against Malta 62–0 in 2010.